ENSTABretagneRobotics/RemoteWebcam/ReadMe.txt

 _ Visual Studio 2017
 _ OpenCV 3.2.0 (see http://www.ensta-bretagne.fr/lebars/Share/setup_vs2017_opencv320.pdf )

-It is also supposed to be compatible with Linux with equivalent prerequisites, see Makefile.
+It is also supposed to be compatible with Linux with equivalent prerequisites, see CMakeLists.txt or Makefile.

 Restart the computer after installation.